yegor256/use_tinymce/README.markdown

 ==========

-**UseTinyMCE** is yet another (as if we needed another) hack for including TinyMCE in a Rails 3.0 or 3.1 app.
+**UseTinyMCE** is yet another (as if we needed another) hack for including TinyMCE in a Rails 3.0, 3.1, or 3.2 app.

 **NOTE:** Rails 3.1.0 broke version 0.0.8.
-The current version has been tested on both Rails 3.1.0 & 3.0.10.
-All installations work properly.
+The current version has been tested on Rails 3.1.0, 3.0.13 and (smoke tested) on Rails 3.2.1.
+All installations (seem to) work properly.

 It differs from the others that I looked at on rubygems in that: